Remove Annotation Replies Java: Manage Replies by ID with GroupDocs.Annotation

 List<AnnotationBase> annotations = annotator.get();

-Step 2: Removing a Reply by ID from an Annotation
+Step 2: Remove a Reply by ID

 final Annotator annotator = new Annotator("YOUR_DOCUMENT_DIRECTORY/ANNOTATED_AREA_REPLIES_5");

-Step 3: Resource Management (Critical!)
+Step 3: Clean Up Resources (Critical!)

 annotator.dispose();